foureyes/csci-ua.0480-spring2017-008/slides/04/objects-prototypes.markdown

 <section markdown="block">
 ## This

-"When a function is called as a method—looked up as a property and immediately called, as in object.method()—the special variable __<code>this</code>__ in its body will point to the object that it was called on". __What will be printed out in the code below?.__ &rarr;
+"When a function is called as a method—looked up as a property and immediately called, as in object.method()—the special constiable __<code>this</code>__ in its body will point to the object that it was called on". __What will be printed out in the code below?.__ &rarr;

 <pre><code data-trim contenteditable>
 function speak() {